BESSER-PEARL/BESSER-education/lab3_metamodeling_and_code_generators/README.md

 ## 1. Context

-BESSER provides the B-UML modeling language for creating different [types of models](https://besser.readthedocs.io/en/latest/buml_language/model_types.html) including structural, object, deployment, graphical user interface, etc. In this guide, we will extend the structural model definition of B-UML and improve some code generators.
+BESSER provides the B-UML modeling language for creating different [types of models](https://besser.readthedocs.io/en/latest/buml_language/model_types.html) including structural, object, deployment, graphical user interface, etc. These models help define various aspects of a system's architecture and behavior.

+However, when developing complex systems, new requirements may arise that go beyond the predefined elements of B-UML.
+For instance, you might need to specify additional features, new attributes, constraints, relationships, or behaviors that are not currently supported by the existing metamodel.

+In such cases, extending the BESSER metamodel becomes necessary.
+By adding new concepts or refining existing ones, you can customize B-UML to better represent the details and specific needs of your system or domain.

+In this guide, we will focus on:

+- Extending the [Structural model](https://besser.readthedocs.io/en/latest/buml_language/model_types/structural.html) in B-UML to incorporate additional specifications.

+- Improving existing code generation templates to produce richer and more detailed outputs based on the extended metamodel.

-The structural model enables the specification of the static structure of an application or system.
-The metamodel can be accesed in the [BESSER documentation](https://besser.readthedocs.io/en/latest/buml_language/model_types/structural.html), while the source code or implementation in Python is [the repository](https://github.com/BESSER-PEARL/BESSER/blob/master/besser/BUML/metamodel/structural/structural.py).
+The structural model serves as the foundation for defining the static structure of an application or system.
+You can explore its [metamodel in the BESSER documentation](https://besser.readthedocs.io/en/latest/buml_language/model_types/structural.html), while its implementation in Python is available in the [BESSER repository](https://github.com/BESSER-PEARL/BESSER/blob/master/besser/BUML/metamodel/structural/structural.py).

 ## 2. Requirements